chef/chef-workstation/docs/architecture/telemetry.md

 ## Client

 A client interface is already defined in ``ChefApply::Telemeter``.
-This will need modification to POST to an endpoint instead of writing payloads to YML files.
+This will need modification to POST to an endpoint instead of writing payloads to YML files and to manage `$CONFIG_PATH/telemetry/token` as described above.

 The JSON format above is slightly different than what it's currently sending - fields like `installation_id`, `run_timestamp`, `host_platform` have been removed.

 Client will be responsible for POSTing the complete session to the `telemetry` endpoint.
 The client will handle any failures by logging errors as they occur;